A Testosterone Therapy Alternative for Men with Low Testosterone Levels

 Note: HCG is more commonly known and prescribed for secondary hypogonadism in men but it involves injection and is expensive, so if clomiphene works alone I think that is preferred.

-The 4 Main Risks of Using Clomiphene Citrate (Clomid) in Men with Low Testosterone Due to Secondary Hypogonadism:
+The 4 Main Risks of Using Clomiphene Citrate (CC or Clomid) in Men with Low Testosterone Due to Secondary Hypogonadism:

 1. Very rarely, visual changes may occur which are reversible with discontinuation